ericolson1977/ReadMe-Generator-Challenge-9/README.md

 npm test

 ## Questions
-if you have any questions about the repo, open an issue or contact me directly at mr_tues_night@yahoo.com.
+If you have any questions about the repo, open an issue or contact me directly at mr_tues_night@yahoo.com.
 You can find more of my work at [ericolson1977](https://github.com/ericolson1977).